tpoisot/response_agrawal/draft.md

 One to two § of introduction (what the original paper is about)

+A point: there is a confusion between OA journals, the OA model, and predatory publishing.
+We should think about a paragraph to clear things up.

 **Point 1**

 We feel that the first point, "know your publisher's business model", is